 How to nurture beetroot

-As plants grow, you’ll want to thin them out so that they are about 10 cm apart.
+As you grow beetroot, you’ll want to thin them out so that they are about 10 cm apart.
 When thinning, there’s no need to remove plants as this could disturb the plants you want to keep.
 Instead, snip off the greens and if you want, eat them.

 You’ll need to water and add mulch regularly as beetroot need to maintain plenty of moisture.
 Mulching should keep weeds to a minimum, however, you will still need to deal with any that appear.
 Be gentle when wedding as beetroot have shallow roots that are easily disturbed.